mtgjson/mtgjson-website/docs/data-models/set/README.md

 > - **Introduced:** `v4.0.0`

 > ### totalSetSize
-> The total number of cards in the set, including promos and related supplemental products.
+> The total number of cards in the set, including promotional and related supplemental products but excluding [Alchemy](https://magic.wizards.com/en/articles/archive/magic-digital/introducing-alchemy-new-way-play-mtg-arena-2021-12-02) modifications - however those cards are included in the set itself.
 >
 > - **Type:** `integer`
 > - **Introduced:** `v4.1.0`